How to smoke turkey legs for tender, juicy and flavorful meat with crispy skin.

 There are three essential steps to juicy, tender and flavorful fair style smoked turkey legs.

 - Brine.
-Brining the meat is absolutely necessary.
+Brining the lean turkey meat is absolutely necessary.
 The brine is a saline solution that can be further flavored (with spices or beer, etc).
-It plays a dual role – it enters the meat and and helps it absorb and retain moisture during cooking and also flavors the meat deep inside, as opposed to only on the surface.
+It plays a dual role – it penetrates deep into the meat and and helps it absorb and later retain moisture during cooking.
+It also flavors the meat deep inside, as opposed to only on the surface.
 We add a bit of curing salt to ours when we smoke drumsticks – it is so worth it.

 - Smoke the turkey legs slow on low.
 Turkey drumsticks have a lot of connective tissue and the low heat is key to liquefying the collagen.
 Conceptually it is just like grilling chicken drumsticks over indirect heat but with the smoking element included.